DETECTION: TIGHTENING

 Treasury General Account (TGA)

-The US government's primary operating account held at the Federal Reserve Bank of New York.
+The US government's primary operating account held at the Federal Reserve Bank of New York (FRED series: WTREGEN).
 TGA balances rise when the Treasury collects taxes or issues debt, draining dollars from the banking system.
 They fall when the government spends, injecting liquidity back.
-The TGA is therefore a structurally important off-balance-sheet liquidity lever for the Fed.
+The TGA is therefore a structurally important off-balance-sheet liquidity lever for the Fed — as significant as quantitative easing or tightening in its mechanical effect on bank reserves.

 Live Intelligence Answer